TechDufus/TravLang/ocamltest/README.md

 This runs the complete testsuite.
-This includes the "legacy" tests that still use the makefile-based infrastructure and the "new" tests that have been migrated to use ocamltest.
+This includes the "legacy" tests that still use the makefile-based infrastructure and the "new" tests that have been migrated to use travlangtest.

 ## Run legacy tests: `make legacy`